 Furthermore, sometimes we have less data of AUC than of Cmax (samples at the end of the profile missing or unreliable \(\small{\widehat{\lambda}_\textrm{z}}\) in some subjects and therefore, less data of AUC0–∞ than of AUC0–t).
 Again, it will not hurt because for the originally assumed T/R-ratio we need only 20 subjects.

-Since – as a one-point metric – Cmax is inherently more variable than AUC, Health Canada does not require assessment of its Confidence Interval.
-Only the point estimate has to lie within 80.0 – 125.0%.
+Since – as a one-point metric – Cmax is inherently more variable than AUC, Health Canada does not require assessment of a confidence interval.
+Only the T/R-ratio has to lie within 80.0 – 125.0%.
 We can explore that by setting alpha = 0.5 for it.18

 metrics <- c("Cmax", "AUC")